kubevirt/community/design-proposals/initial-networking.md

 To keep it simple and work with what we have today, we just handle a single NIC (thus multiple should not make a difference).

+Another benefit of this proposal is that we will connect to the veth of the pod - thus all the networking infrastructure beyong this point is not relevant to us.
+Which means we are independnt of it for now.
+It could be delivered by weave, flannel, or something else.
+The drawback is that we do not - yet - have the tight control over the real network connectivity.

-The broder scope is that: On the long run we expect that we can use the networking provided to pods.
+The broader scope is that: On the long run we expect that we can use the networking provided to pods.
 This proposal allows us to start working with this assumption.
 A separate discussion is how to get multiple NICs into a pod, but this is rather a kubernetes discussion taking place i.e. here https://github.com/kubernetes/kubernetes/issues/27398.